Imran4424/Machine-Learning-Models/README.md

 ### Support Vector Regression

+Support Vector Regression Model is a special type of Support Vector Machine Model which is used for predicting continuous values (regression tasks).

 ### Decision Tree

 Decision Tree Regression is a non-linear regression model that can handle complex datasets with complicated patterns.
 It makes predictions using a tree-like model, making it flexible and easy to interpret.